the-pudding/data/birth-control/README.md

 **Contains**
 * `allData.csv`: The data described below.
 * `allData.R`: The script used to collect the data from the CDC’s [National Survey of Family Growth](https://www.cdc.gov/nchs/nsfg/index.htm) website and process it using the provided `.sas.txt` files.
-This script was written in
+This script was written in the R programming language.
+All details describing the R session environment during processing are available [here](#R-Session-Info).
 * `2006_2010_FemRespSetup.sas.txt` : The install instructions for the 2006 - 2010 questionnaire (the 2011 - 2013 and 2013 - 2015 ones can be accessed via the internet).

 > The `.csv` file contained in this zipped folder is 23.4 mb.